Teekay Tankers Technical Analysis (NYSE:TNK)

 Teekay Tankers Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the TNK stock.
-The stock price is trading between the average and the upper band in the context of Teekay Tankers bollinger bands.
+The stock price is trading between the average and the lower band in the context of Teekay Tankers bollinger bands.

 Teekay Tankers Moving Average Convergence Divergence or MACD